 Born in Sydney in 1972, Joseph Rolella completed a Bachelor of Visual Art (Honours) in 1994 and was awarded the William Fletcher Trust Scholarship.
 Rolella then went on to obtain his Masters in Visual Art at the University of Western Sydney in 1998.
 Critically acclaimed rising star in the art world, Rolella continues to trailblaze through the Australian art world.

-He has been a finalist in the Kedumba Drawing Prize held by the Bathurst Regional Gallery, as well as the Gosford Art Prize, and is a Semi-Finalist for the prestigious Doug Moran Art Prize.
-In 2015 Rolella won the Oakhill Grammar Art Award.
+He has been a finalist in the Kedumba Drawing Prize held by the Bathurst Regional Gallery, as well as the Paul Guest Prize, Gosford Art Prize, and was a Semi-Finalist for the prestigious Doug Moran Art Prize.
+In 2011 Joseph Rolella was awarded the Cricket Art Prize and in 2015, Rolella won the Oakhill Grammar Art Award.
 His work can be found in exclusive collections such as the Australian Art Investment Trust and Qantas Australia.

 For more information or a price list, please contact the gallery on (07) 3162 2230 or email firstname.lastname@example.org